bizmythy/nu_plugin_toon/README.md

 In Nushell, plugins are registered executables.
 See commands `plugin list`, `plugin add`, `plugin use`.

-To install the `nu_plugin_bson` plugin, you can use `cargo` (Rust development toolchain) to build and install your own version, or download a pre-built executable from the [latest GitHub release](https://github.com/Kissaki/nu_plugin_bson/releases/latest).
+To install the `nu_plugin_toon` plugin, you can use `cargo` (Rust development toolchain) to build and install your own version, or download a pre-built executable from the latest GitHub release.

 See also [Nushell Installing Plugins documentation](https://www.nushell.sh/book/plugins.html#installing-plugins).